wildercb/privacy_stories/README.md

 ### Overview

-**Privacy Stories** This repository puts together the work I did for privacy stories throughout 2023-2024 , there are several items throughout the repo we will not go over here including apsjs (to get info from the play store) and the utils (extra, other functions to get the data required for this project)
+**Privacy Stories** This repository puts together the work I did for privacy stories throughout 2023-2024 , there are several items throughout the repo we will not go over here including apsjs (to get info from the play store) and most of the utils (extra, other functions to get the data required for this project)
 ---

 ## 🔮 Getting Started